AI For Emergency Garage Door Calls

 Callers hear a specific emergency garage door path instead of voicemail or generic intake while the team is on other jobs.

-Cleaner repair versus replacement routing
+Cleaner repair versus replacement handoffs

 Where the payoff shows up operationally